Monumental station

-Monumental is a station on Line 2 of the Barcelona Metro and line T4 of the Trambesòs network.
+Monumental (/ca/) is a station on Line 2 of the Barcelona Metro and line T4 of the Trambesòs network.
 It is named after the nearby La Monumental bullring and located in Fort Pienc, a neighborhood of the Eixample district.

 The connection between the Metro and Tram stations consists of a short walk on the street.

 Location

 The Line 2 metro station is located in the Fort Pienc neighborhood of the Eixample district of Barcelona.
 The station is underground, with the platforms located below Carrer de la Marina, between Carrer del Consell de Cent and Carrer de la Diputació.
 There are two accesses, one on each sidewalk of Carrer de la Marina.
 The La Monumental bullring, after which the station is named, is located just a few meters away.

 The tram platforms are located in Avinguda Diagonal, between the streets of Lepant and Padilla.

 History

 The station opened in September 25, 1995 with the other stations of Line 2's initial section between Sant Antoni and Sagrada Família.

 On November 10, 2024, the Tram stop was inaugurated as part of the Trambesòs extension along Avinguda Diagonal.
 It is served by line T4, with Monumental located between Glòries and Sicília.